vscosta/yap/docs/md/INSTALL.md

 Studio, and because it includes packaging suppport, The steps required to install core YAP under `cmake` are presented in detail next.

-@subsubsection Compilation The compiler

-  *Status as of early 2017*
+@subsection Compilation The compiler: *Status as of early 2017*

-	YAP should compile well under the [GNU-CC](https://gcc.gnu.org/) and the [C-LANG](https://clang.llvm.org/) families, that are
+YAP should compile well under the [GNU-CC](https://gcc.gnu.org/) and
+    the [C-LANG](https://clang.llvm.org/) families, that are available
-    available across most configurations.
+    across most configurations.
 It sshould also compile well undder Intel `icc`.

 We do not recommend using Microoft's VC++.
-To the best of our knowledge MSC does not support threaded emulation, which YAP recquires for performance, You can still use the IDE, and experiment with the c-lang plugin.
+To the best of our
+    knowledge MSC does not support threaded emulation, which YAP recquires for performance, You can still use the IDE, and experiment with the c-lang plugin.

-	YAP compiles cleanly under cross-compilers, and we have used the crosss-compilation system [mxe](http://mxe.cc/) system with good results.
+YAP compiles cleanly under cross-compilers, and we have used the
+    crosss-compilation system [mxe](http://mxe.cc/) system with good results.

 @subsection cmake  cmake